nuuuwan/elections_lk/examples/rejected_votes/README.md

 - Were rejected votes significantly higher in some election years?
 - In particular electoral districts?
-- In particular polling divisions?
+- In particular polling divisions/postal vote results?

 We exclude results from 2000 because the Election Commission's official results do not contain rejected votes at a polling division level.